Man accused of sexually assaulting woman in Kettering shopping mall bathroom

 McGrew is accused of exposing himself to a woman around 9:30 p.m.
 April 7 inside a restroom on the east side of the shopping center at 300 E. Stroop Road after he was told multiple times to stop, according to an affidavit.

-He reportedly tried to take the woman's pants off, fondled her and pulled her hair before she was able to break free and report it to security, according to the affidavit.
+He reportedly tried to take the woman's pants off, fondled her and pulled her hair before she was able to break free and report it to security, the affidavit stated.

-McGrew also will appear Friday for misdemeanor voyeurism and public indecency charges from 2021 in Moraine, court records show.
+McGrew also will appear Friday for misdemeanor voyeurism and public indecency charges from 2021 in Moraine and a public indecency charge from this year as well, court records show.

 McGrew is held on $250,000 bond in the Montgomery County Jail.